The dangers of open water

 - Pledge your support on social media using #RememberRony

-- Talk to your children about the hazards that could lie beneath
+- Talk to your children about the hazards that wild swimming can entail.

-The day after the schools broke up for the summer holidays on July 24, 2014, 15-year-old Rony John, who was not a strong swimmer, jumped into the River Ouse, in Hartford, while playing with friends.
+The day after school broke up for the summer holidays on July 24th, 2014, 15-year-old Rony John, who was not a strong swimmer, jumped into the River Ouse in Hartford while playing with friends.
 After getting into difficulty in the water, and despite his friends' best efforts, he sadly drowned.